Title

 Act No. 518, enacted in 1902, defines and punishes the crime of highway robbery or brigandage in the Philippines, with death or imprisonment as the penalty for those involved in forming or joining a band of robbers.

-Highway robbery or brigandage involves three or more persons conspiring together to steal carabao or other personal property by means of force and violence, roaming the highway or countryside armed with deadly weapons for this purpose.
+It defines as the act of three or more persons conspiring together to form a band (hand of robbers) for stealing carabao or other personal property by means of force and violence, going out upon the highway or roaming the country, armed with deadly weapons for that purpose.

-The penalty can be death or imprisonment for not less than twenty years, depending on the court’s discretion.
+Death or imprisonment for not less than twenty (20) years, in the discretion of the court.

-They may be punished in the Court of First Instance in any province where they may be taken or from which they may have fled.
+They may be tried in the Court of First Instance in any province where they may be taken or from which they may have fled.

-Imprisonment for not less than ten years and not more than twenty years upon conviction.
+Imprisonment for not less than ten (10) years and not more than twenty (20) years.

 Analyze Cases Smarter, Faster